kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

 **Data splitting:** We split the data (into training and test sets) by time.
 We use Jan-Mar posts as training set and April posts as test set.

-We train and evaluate the data using the following models.
+**Training:** We train the following models: logistic regression, random forest classifier, XGBoost, and AdaBoost.
 When training, we modified the weight of the loss function by (100/x)-1, where x is the percentage of popular posts, to deal with imbalance date.

+**Model Performance:** We compare the models performace using the precision-recall curves.

 ![picture](../figures/prec_rec_curve_summary_DU.png)